Luchtfoto van de Waterkaravaan drijvende tuinen Coen Dijkstra

 Ecology conditions

 How do you create sufficient leeway against currents, waves and wind?
 How do you create structure, a three-dimensional matrix that provides support to plant roots and (micro) organisms?
-How to start a food chain
+How to start a food chain?
+In short: How do you create a robust floating biotope in the city?

 Plants

 Native (local) plants are used that fit here, and that are also host plants for local insects and animals.
 Many different shore and aquatic plants have been planted, and it remains to be seen which plants are doing better or less well.
-Aquatic plant growers are closely involved in this project, what you might call an experiment.
+Aquatic plant growers are closely involved in this project.
+The project contains proven concepts but also experiments.
 Especially when the plants thrive underwater, we are particularly satisfied.
 After all, they are having quite a tough time in the city, and it is quite a challenge.

-Plants were adopted after the fireplace (when they clear the ditches in the autumn), plants were grown locally for this project, and plants were purchased from growers.
+Plants were adopted after the waterway inspection (when they clear the ditches in the autumn), plants were grown locally for this project, and plants were purchased from growers.
 An important requirement is that they can withstand Amsterdam's moderately brackish water, which is in open connection with the North Sea Canal.
-So there is a bit of salt in this, the percentage varies and depends on many factors.

 Drijvende tuinen materiaal collage